ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 Background updates can be disabled entirely through policy.

 #### Windows Scheduling of Updates
-The update tasks are scheduled using the OS task scheduler.
+The update wake task is scheduled using the OS task scheduler.

 The time resolution for tasks is 1 minute.
-Tasks are set to run 5 minutes after they've been created.
+The update wake task is set to run 5 minutes after creation.
 If a task execution is missed, it will run as soon as the system is able to.

+The updater runs the wake task at system startup for system installs, via the system service, which is set to Automatic Start.

 The updater also runs at user login.
+For system installs, this is done via a logon trigger on the scheduled task.
+For user installs, this is done via both the logon trigger on the scheduled task, as well as the "Run" registry entry in `HKCU` for redundancy.

+### Server Lifetime
+The updater's RPC server starts and waits for incoming RPCs.
+The server considers itself idle if it has not been processing any RPC in the last ten seconds.
+Every five minutes, the updater will check itself for idleness and shut down if idle.

+Additionally, on macOS, after answering at least one RPC, the server will shut itself down as soon as it becomes idle.

+Additionally, on Windows, the updater will shut itself down if all clients release their references to the server.

 ### On-Demand Updates
 The updater exposes an RPC interface for any user to trigger an update check.